-Kobusch, Theo.
-"Sprechen und Moral" (Speaking and Ethics).
-4:51 Kovesi Julius "Aggingt the Pitual of Visit and Your let?"
-Against the Kitual of is and Ought 4:37 Kovesi, Julius.
+Kovesi Julius "Against the Pitual of Use and Youndary" (Speaking and Ethics).
+4:51 4:37 Kovesi, Julius.
 "Against the Ritual of 'Is' and 'Ought'."
 4:37 Bates, Thomas R. "Gramsci and the Theory of Hegemony."
 1:63 Billet, L. "Political Order and Economic Development: Reflections on Adam Smith's Wealth of Nations."
 Blank, Stephen.
 "Britain: The Politics of Foreign Economic Policy, the Domestic Economy and the Problem of Pluralist Stagnation."
-4:84 Bresler, Robert J. "The Ideology of the Executive State: Legacy of Liberal Internationalism."
+Bresler, Robert J. "The Ideology of the Executive State: Legacy of Liberal Internationalism."
 Carey, George W. "Majority Tyranny and the Extended Republic Theory of James Madison."
 Cooper, Jerry M. "The Army As Strikebreaker-The Railroad Strikes of 1877 and 1894."
 Danielson, Peter.
 "Taking Anarchism Seriously."
 Fay, Brian.
 "How People Change Themselves: The Relationship between Critical Theory and its Audience."
 Frey, Bruno S. & Schneider, Friedrich.
-"A Politico-Economic Model Frey, Druno S. & Schneider, Friedrich.
-A Folitico-Economic Model of the United Kingdom."
+"A Politico-Economic Model of the United Kingdom."
 Glasser, Ira.
 "Welfare vs. Liberty: Prisoners of Benevolence."
 Henderson, Conway W. "Underdevelopment and Political Rights: A Revisionist Challenge."
 Kearl, J. R. "Do Entitlements Imply that Taxation is Theft?"
 Kevles, Daniel J. "The National Science Foundation and the Debate over Postwar Research Policy, 1942-1945: A Political Interpretation of Science-The Endless Frontier."
-Kirknatrick, Jeane "Regulation Liberty and Equality" Krieger, Leonard.
+Kirkpatrick, Jeane.
+"Regulation, Liberty, and Equality."
+Krieger, Leonard.
 "The Idea of Authority in the West."
 Lowe, Rodney.
 "The Erosion of State Intervention in Britain, 1917-1924."
 Lyons, David.
-"The New Indian Claims and Original Rights to Lyons, David.
-The New Indian Claims and Original Rights w Land."
+"The New Indian Claims and Original Rights to Land."
 Miroff, Bruce.
 "Reassessing the Modern Presidency."
 Peacock, Alan.
 "The Political Economy of the 'Dispersive Revolution'."
 Rae, Douglas W. "The Limits of Consensual Decision."
-Ravenal, Earl C. "Nixon's Challenge to Carter: No More Mr. Nice Guy."
+3:51 Ravenal, Earl C. "Nixon's Challenge to Carter: No More Mr. Nice Guy."
 Rosenzweig, Robert M. "An End to Autonomy: Who Pulls the Strings."
 4:87 Taurek, John M. "Should the Numbers Count?"
-Tilman Rick "The New Left and the Libertarian Right" 1:101 Tilman, Rick.
+2:75 Taurek, John M. "Should the Numbers Count?"
+Tilman, Rick.
 "The New Left and the Libertarian Right."
+Tilman, Rick.
+"The New Left and the Libertarian Right."
 1:101 Van Cise, Jerrold G. "For Whom the Antitrust Bell Tolls."
 3:66 Weaver, Paul H. "Regulation, Social Policy and Class Conflict."
-Willhoite, Jr., Fred H. "Evolution and Collective Intolerance." winnoise, Jr., Fred H. Evolution and Confective Intolerance D 1.1 Psychology Bandura, Albert.
-"Self-efficacy: Toward a Unifying Theory of Palauria, America.
-General and Junior and American State of State Behavioral Change."
-Dilemma."
-Dilemma."
+Willhoite, Jr., Fred H. "Evolution and Collective Intolerance." , , Psychology Bandura, Albert.
+"Self-efficacy: Toward a Unifying Theory of Rehavioral Change 29:44 Behavioral Change."
+2:44 Basu, Kaushik.
+"Information and Strategy in Iterated Prisoner's Dilemma."
 Breggin, Peter R. "Psychiatry and Psychotherapy as Political Processes."
-1:72 --.
 "Why We Consent to Oppression."
 Durio, Helen F. "A Taxonomy of Democratic Development."
-Feldman-Summers, Shirley.
+2:45 Feldman-Summers, Shirley.
 "Implications of the Buck-passing Phenomenon for Reactance Theory."
-Phenomenon for Reactance Theory."
-4:55 Hart, Leslie A. "The New 'Brain' Concept of Learning."
+Hart, Leslie A. "The New Brain' Concept of Learning."
 2:48 Haymes, Michael & Green, Logan.
 "Motivational Maturity and Helping Behavior."
 Helping Behavior."
 Beings."
 McClelland, David C. "Managing Motivation to Expand Human Freedom."
 Margulis, Stephen T. "Conceptions of Privacy: Current Status